LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 4. **Create Target Group for Health Checks**:
    - Uses **`elbv2.create_target_group()`** to create a target group for the EC2 instance.
    - Specifies HTTP as the protocol and port 80 for forwarding.
-   - Sets up a health check on the `/polls/` path to be performed every 30 seconds.
+   - Sets up a DNS health check on the `/polls/` path to be performed every 30 seconds.

 5. **Register EC2 Instances as Targets**:
    - Registers the EC2 instance to the target group using **`elbv2.register_targets()`**.